xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 for our students to become catalysts of change in their own communities of practice.

-[^ln-coauthor]: A note on coathorship: a detailed history of author contributions can be found on our GitHub page at [https://github.com/denten-workshops/dhsi-coding-fundamentals/commits/master/book-chapter/main.md](https://github.com/denten-workshops/dhsi-coding-fundamentals/commits/master/book-chapter/main.md)
+[^ln-coauthor]: A detailed history of author contributions can be found on our GitHub page at [https://github.com/denten-workshops/dhsi-coding-fundamentals/commits/master/book-chapter/main.md](https://github.com/denten-workshops/dhsi-coding-fundamentals/commits/master/book-chapter/main.md)

+[^bash-nix-os]: While Bash is confined to \*nix-style operating systems there are emulators that reproduce its functionality on most systems that a student in the class is likely to encounter.